Retired Alcon executive writing history of Fort Worth business ‘hidden gem’

 About the author

 Tom McDonald was born in Gorman, Texas, and grew up in Comanche County near the small community of Proctor.
 His father was the quintessential cattleman.
-He is a seven generation Texan.
+He is a seventh-generation Texan.
 His wife, Shinko, was born and grew up in Osaka, Japan.
-She is a certified Japanese/English interpreter.
-She has been a Texan now for 31 years.
-Their only child is our puppy Luca.
-His favorite quote is “Patience is virtue.”
+She is a certified Japanese/English interpreter and has been a Texan for 31 years.
+They say their only child is their puppy, Luca.

 “I always counseled people who worked with me, ‘Be patient.
 Read the book of Job,’” McDonald said.